lenhoanglnh/SmartPoop/English/1-gold.md

 Theranos employees appear to have been covertly exploiting conventional blood testing techniques, the reliability of which was in fact questionable.
 [**Video.** Elizabeth Holmes exposed: the $9 billion medical 'miracle' that never existed.
 60 Minutes Australia (2021).](https://www.youtube.com/watch?v=BgNfrDXr7uA)

 Katia looks thoughtful.
 How could she acquire patient data?
 Or, better yet, how could she acquire data from non-patients?
-And hoe could it be done without being "invasive"?
+And how could it be done without being "invasive"?
 Katia also wonders who came up with the term "invasive".
 A blood test rarely "invades" people's bodies.

 It is with these thoughts in mind that Katia heads for the bathroom to relieve herself.